cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 The `unstable_dev()` function has an `unstable_` prefix because the API may change in the future.

 There are no known bugs at the moment and it is safe to use.
-If you discover any bugs, please open a [GitHub Issue](https://github.com/cloudflare/workers-sdk/issues/new/choose) and we will review the issue.
+If you discover any bugs, open a [GitHub Issue](https://github.com/cloudflare/workers-sdk/issues/new/choose).

 {{</Aside>}}